bglowniak/Air-Quality-Analysis/README.md

 # You can also download a ZIP file from the Github repository (https://github.com/bglowniak/Air-Quality-Analysis).

 git clone https://github.com/bglowniak/Air-Quality-Analysis.git
+cd Air-Quality-Analysis

-# 2. Navigate into the folder and initialize a virtual environment.
+# 2. Set up a virtual environment.
 # This will allow you to install the required libraries locally in the repo.

-cd Air-Quality-Analysis
+# There are two options for this step.
+You can either use the built-in Python module venv, or a separate library called virtualenv.
+We recommend using venv.

+# Option 1: venv

+python -m venv [path/to/repository]/venv

+# make sure to include the /venv at the end

+# Option 2: virtualenv

-pip install virtualenv
+pip install virtualenv==16.1

+# If using virtualenv, you must use a version earlier than 16.4 (16.1 definitely works).
+# Refer to a PyInstaller issue here: https://github.com/pyinstaller/pyinstaller/issues/4064
+# In newer versions of virtualenv, PyInstaller (used with fbs freeze to compile the app) doesn't properly collect some libraries

+virtualenv -p [path/to/python3] venv

 # If you have more than one installation of Python, be sure to select Python 3.5+

-virtualenv -p [path/to/python3] venv

 # The path to Python 3 depends on your computer and where you installed Python.
 # If you are using Bash, you can find it by using $(which python3) in Bash.
 If this doesn't work, see Troubleshooting below.